greenorbitspace/hub/userguide/content/en/docs/glossary/c/carbon-flux.md

 ---
 title: Carbon Flux
 ref: carbon-flux
+weight: 1
+exported_at: '2025-06-16T15:03:37.976751+00:00'
-description: Carbon flux refers to the rate at which carbon is exchanged between the Earth's ecosystems, atmosphere, and oceans.
-It is a crucial component in understanding the global carbon cycle and its impact on climate change.
+definition: 'Carbon Flux: The rate at which carbon is exchanged between different reservoirs in the carbon cycle, including the atmosphere, oceans, and terrestrial ecosystems.
+It is a critical component in understanding climate change and the global carbon balance.'
-notion_page_id: 214d6625-c679-8044-939e-fb1bab09eab9
-exported_at: '2025-06-16T14:23:47.260439+00:00'
 tags:
-- sustainability
-- goals
+- Research
-category:
+id: GL140
+categories:
 - Space & Technology
-id: GL140
 ---